Deaths reported as Hurricane Irma batters northern Caribbean islands

 "The palm trees are bent over and (I) can't see anything but white," she said before Irma's core passed over the island.
 "The walls shake when the wind blows hard, and we can hear debris being thrown around."

 Footage posted to YouTube by PTZtv.com from Maho Beach, St. Maarten, showed winds so powerful they reportedly took out the webcam filming the scene.
+St. Maarten is the Dutch part of the island.

 Fallen trees, flash flooding